ashleyjwood/CP2406/Lecture Notes/Lecture_01.md

 - Double: `3.14` (or `double 3.14`)
 	- Uses 8 bytes of memory
 - Single characters: `a`
-	- Uses 1 bytes of memory
+	- Uses 1 byte of memory

 Digit separators can be used in numeric literals (for better readability) and is denoted as a **single quote**, e.g.:
 `23'456'789`